saltstack/salt/doc/topics/releases/fluorine.rst

 Dependency Deprecations
 =======================

-Salt-Cloud has been updated to use the ``pypsexec`` python library instead of the ``winexe`` executable.
+Salt-Cloud has been updated to use the ``pypsexec`` Python library instead of the ``winexe`` executable.
 Both ``winexe`` and ``pypsexec`` run remote commands against Windows OSes.
 Since ``winexe`` is not packaged for every system, it has been deprecated in favor of ``pypsexec``.

 Salt-Cloud has deprecated the use ``impacket`` in favor of ``smbprotocol``.
-This changes was made because ``impacket`` is not compatible with python 3.
+This changes was made because ``impacket`` is not compatible with Python 3.